Holohan Martial Arts coaches

 “My favourite part of jiu-jitsu is getting to train hard with my teammates and seeing everyone improve as a result of their hard work and dedication.”

-Ryan Fitzpatrick – Assistant Striking Coach & Kids Striking Coach
+Ryan Fitzpatrick – Kids Striking Coach

 Ryan began training when he was 9 years old once his sister got him into martial arts.
 Since then he has loved it and has continued training up to the present day.
 After a few years of K1 and Muay Thai, Ryan decided that he wanted to start training in MMA, so he joined Holohan Martial Arts.
 Ryan has been training Muay Thai for 8 years and is the Iska 63 kg World Champion.

-Daniel Clooney – BJJ Coach
+Daniel Clooney – Brazilian JiuJitsu Coach

 Daniel originally got into martial arts because of Conor McGregor, with the initial intention of training in MMA but he quickly became obsessed with jiu-jitsu.